Shagital/adonisjs-crud-generator/README.md

 ## Setup
 - `adonis acl:setup` to create role permission migrations
 - `adonis crud:init` to generate default files for admin panel
 - Default admin password will be shown to you when the command is done.
-In case you forget, you can open the `database/migrations/admin_default_role_permission.js` to see the password.
-You will be able to change password after login
+Copy it somewhere for login.
+In case you forget or need to change it, you can open `database/migrations/admin_default_role_permission.js` to see the password.
+You can also change password after login
 - Update `config/crudGenerator` to specify admin model
 - Add role&permission traits to admin User model:
 ```